-Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for twenty years in both administrative and academic capacities.
+Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for 23 years in both administrative and academic capacities.
 He earned a Th.D. in systematic theology, and a Ph.D. in humanities with concentrations in philosophy and English literature.

 He is also the director of the Paideia College Society (formerly the Pew College Society), an academic organization now internally funded by DBU.
 Overall, the PCS seeks to deepen the undergraduate students educational experience through a vision of Christian humanism and classical liberal education in this context.

 Dr. Naugle is the author of Worldview: The History of a Concept (Eerdmans, 2002), selected by Christianity Today magazine as the 2003 book of the year in the theology and ethics category.
 Reordered Love, Reordered Lives: Learning the Deep Meaning of Happiness was published in late 2008.
+And Philosophy: A Student’s Guide (Crossway), part of the Recovering the Christian Intellectual Tradition series, was published in 2012.

 Visit Dr. Naugle's personal website at www.dbu.edu/naugle, or his Facebook page.